NirantK/nirantk.github.io/content/en/community/_index.md

 👎 Sensationalism and exaggerations.

 👎 Don’t ask to just ask.
-Do some preliminary research beforehand.
+Add context e.g. what you've tried, what can folks help with

 ## How can I promote my product/blog/event on group?